arunpraseeth/whisper_backend_fastapi/readme.md

                 change: checkpoint = torch.load(ckpt_path, map_location=device) to checkpoint = torch.load(ckpt_path, map_location=device,
                 weights_only = False)
     * Again it will download few more files

+    1.8 - Update - I do not have GPU and so it's taking more time to synthesize text to speech, so I'm using native TTS in my mobile.

 📱 STEP 2: Connect Flutter to FastAPI